niklasklasen/niklasklasen.github.io/_drafts/2023-09-20-azure-update-manage-dynamic-scopes.md

 ![](/assets/img/azureUpdateManagerOverview.png)

 # Dynamic Scopes
 A key resource to get the patches installed on your servers using Azure Update Manager is the Maintenance Configuration.
 I have explained more on how to create Maintenance Configurations on a previous blog post, so I won’t go into details on that.
-If you would like to read more on creating Maintenance Configurations read this post instead ### LINK TO OLD POST ###.
+If you would like to read more on creating Maintenance Configurations read this post instead [Configuring Update Management Center (Preview) with policies](https://klasen.cloud/azure/update-management-center/).

 For automatic onboarding of servers to Maintenance Configurations I used Azure Policies and defined what parameters I needed for specific Schedules.
 If an organization had multiple windows and a global presence, there could be a lot of Policies to deploy.
 In my opinion that leads to a very cluttered compliance view when looking at your policies.
 Luckily there is a feature in preview called Dynamic Scopes.
 This replaces the need for policies to dynamically onboard servers to a Maintenance Configuration.